Puzzlepart/bestillingsportalen/Data-access-security.md

 If you choose to disable or not use the sensitivity label functionality, then this is not required.

-The **Client ID** and **Client Secret** of the Entra ID app are stored in a dedicated Key Vault that is created for the Provision Assist solution.
+The **Client ID** and **Client Secret** of the Entra ID app are stored in a dedicated Key Vault that is created for the Bestillingsportalen solution.
 These are then extracted for use in the Logic Apps using the Key Vault action, the action is set to hide the input and outputs so the secret value cannot be seen when viewing the run history.

 The full list of the required API permissions for the Microsoft Graph and SharePoint tenant can be found below.